canada-ca/digital-playbook-guide-numerique/views-vues/gc-earb-ceai/fr/ceai-gc.md

 collectionDirectory: views-vues/gc-earb-ceai
 ---

-This page provides personalized guidance for how projects can meet the digital architectural principles of the Government of Canada Enterprise Architecture Review Board (GC EARB).
+This page provides personalized guidance for how projects can meet the Digital Architectural Standards of the Government of Canada Enterprise Architecture Review Board (GC EARB).

 <!-- markdownlint-disable MD032 -->
 - TOC